-Following much of the literature, we will choose the tightness of the collateral constraint θ to match the average leverage of firms in the data.25 Therefore, the main challenge in our calibration is to pin down the properties of the innovation technology, i.e., the probability of a successful innovation $\eta(i)$ and the size of successful innovations Δ .
+Innovation Technology The main challenge in our calibration is to pin down the properties of the innovation technology, i.e., the probability of a successful innovation $\eta(i)$ and the size of successful innovations Δ .
 While we can arguably measure innovation inputs using R&D expenditures, there is no direct measure of the output, successful innovations.
-Given this difficulty, we instead infer successful innovations through what firms reveal through their forward-looking investment decisions.
-In our model, firms that receive a successful innovation experience an investment spike-a large but short-lived surge in their investment rate - in order to adapt their capital stock to the new, higher level of productivity.26 Therefore, the responsiveness of investment spikes to R&D expenditures should be informative about the innovation technology.
+Given this difficulty, we instead infer successful innovations using what firms reveal through their forward-looking investment decisions.
+In our model, unconstrained firms that receive a successful innovation experience an investment spike-a large but short-lived surge in their investment rate - in order to adapt their capital stock to the new, higher level of productivity.
+Therefore, the responsiveness of investment spikes to R&D expenditures should be informative about the innovation technology.